 Our initial inquiries in this regard led the TNHA to discover that the Food Control Directorate, which is a specialized unit housed within the National Department of Health in Pretoria has instructed the Port Health inspectorate to seize all imported foods, cosmetics and beverages containing CBD and Cannabis-derived ingredients declared on the labels or associated marketing materials.
 Electronic customs manifests and declarations are easily red-flagged and intercepted based on key worlds these days.

-Initially our inquiries were sent to the South African Health Products Regulatory Authority (SAHPRA) as they are the statutory body who had just previously exempted CBD from the medicine schedules and had declared the substance safe to consume.
+Initially our inquiries were sent to the South African Health Products Regulatory Authority (SAHPRA) as they are the statutory body that had just previously exempted CBD from the medicine schedules and had declared the substance safe to consume.

 Importers had made sure that their imports were compliant with all the exemption conditions, for instance certifying the maximum THC content (0.001%/vol), maximum CBD mg per daily serving (20mg), and that no health claims relating to diseases or their symptoms were expressed on labels of associated marketing materials.